NAZU-Sec/account-takeover-lab/README.md

 - Redis (optional)
 - Cookies (optional)

+## Challenges

+- Weak Passwords
+- Brute Force Attacks
+- Session Fixation
+- Client-Side Weaknesses
+- Cross-Site Request Forgery (CSRF)
+- Cross-Site Scripting (XSS)
+- OAuth Vulnerabilities
+- Logic Flows
+- File Upload Vulnerabilities
+- Remote Code Execution (RCE)
+- Privilege Escalation

+Write-ups

+To write a write-up, follow these steps:

+1. Create a new folder under your username in the `writeup` folder.
+2. Write your write-up in a markdown file and save it in the new folder.
+3. Submit a pull request to add your write-up to the repository.

 ## Contributing

 If you'd like to contribute to Account Takeover Lab, please follow these steps: